 Personalized Relapse Prevention Plans

-Individualized relapse prevention plans are typically created through the help of a counselor, therapist, or mentor and involve tailored steps to safeguard sobriety.
+Individualized relapse prevention plans are typically created with the help of a counselor, therapist, or mentor and involve tailored steps to safeguard sobriety.

 Begin by identifying and listing triggers and high-risk scenarios specific to you.
 Include coping strategies for these situations, like mindfulness practices, exercise, or creative outlets.